ThomasVitale/llm-apps-java-spring-ai/labs/tools/README.md

 > [!NOTE]
 > These examples use the [httpie](https://httpie.io) CLI to send HTTP requests.

-Call the application that will use a @Tool-annotated method to retrieve the context to answer your question.
+Call the application that will use a `@Tool`-annotated method to retrieve the context to answer your question.

 ```shell
 http :8080/chat/method/void -b